linode/docs/docs/websites/cms/drupal/how-to-update-drupal-8-on-debian-10/index.md

     ![A Drupal Update](drupal-updates-download.png)

     {{< note >}}
-If you receive an error when your Drupal 8 installation checks for available updates, it may be having issues communicating with the Drupal website to see their are updates.
+If you receive an error when your Drupal 8 installation checks for available updates, it may be having issues communicating with the Drupal website to see if there are updates.
 You can check your site's recent log messages, by navigating to **Reports** and selecting **Recent log messages** to further investigate the issue.
     {{</ note >}}

 1. Connect to your Linode over SSH: